ClearC2/c2-semantic-release/README.md

 - Create a PR to merge the bug fix branch into the maintenance branch.

 It's important to create a distinct `chore` commit that doesn't include changes to the code when creating the maintenance branch.
-This will allow you to cherry pick the bug fix over to your current version branch in a PR without bringing the branch name change in `package.json`.
+This will allow you to cherry pick the bug fix commit over to your current version branch in a PR without bringing the branch name change in `package.json`.